Geordio/CarND-MPC-Project/README.md

 ## Compilation

-The solution can me compiled by executing make in the build directory.
+The solution can be compiled by executing 'cmake .. && make' in the build directory.

 ## The Model